tvdboom/ATOM/docs_sources/user_guide.md

 Use train sizing through the [TrainSizingClassifier](../API/training/trainsizingclassifier)/[TrainSizingRegressor](../API/training/trainsizingregressor) classes or from atom via the [train_sizing](../API/ATOM/atomclassifier/#train-sizing) method.
 The number of iterations and the number of samples per training can be specified with the `train_sizes` parameter.
-After running the pipeline, the `results` attribute will be multi-index, where the first index indicates the fraction of rows in the training set and the second the model's acronym.
-Note that only the last trained model from every class (the one trained on the largest data set) is stored under its normal attribute.
+Consecutive runs of the same model are saved with the model's acronym followed by a number to differentiate the runs.
+The `results` attribute will be multi-index, where the first index indicates the fraction of rows in the training set and the second the model's acronym.

 Click <a href="../examples/train_sizing.html" target="_blank">here</a> for a
 train sizing example.